-Using the RHEL subscription model, if you want to create container images, you must properly register and entitle the host computer on which you build them.
+If you want to create container images using the RHEL subscription model, you must properly register and entitle the host computer on which you build them.
 When you install packages, as part of the process of building a container, the build process automatically has access to entitlements available from the RHEL host.
 So it can get RPM packages from any repository enabled on that host.

 - Install RHEL: If you are ready to begin, you can start by installing a Red Hat Enterprise Linux system.

 Register RHEL: Once RHEL is installed, register the system.
 You will be prompted to enter your user name and password.
 Note that the user name and password are the same as your login credentials for Red Hat Customer Portal.